skiiing73/Projet_FullStack_Restaurant/README.md

    node api.js
    ```
 7. Open your browser and go to [http://localhost:4200](http://localhost:4200).

-8.Put your windows in the developper mode of your browser and choose a smartphonelayout.
+8. Put your windows in the developper mode of your browser and choose a smartphonelayout.

 ---